lbruton/VulnTrackr/README.md

 GNU General Public License v3.0 - see LICENSE file for details

 Copyright © 2025 Lonnie Bruton.
 This is free and open source software.

+## Publishing to GitHub Pages

+This repository can be published as a static site using GitHub Pages.
+The project includes a GitHub Actions workflow at `.github/workflows/pages.yml` which will publish the repository root to the `gh-pages` branch whenever you push to `main`.

+Quick steps:

+1. Push your code to the `main` branch.
+2. The action will run and publish the repository root to the `gh-pages` branch.
+3. In your repository Settings -> Pages, set the source to the `gh-pages` branch (root) and enable the site.

+Notes:
+- The app is a static frontend and runs directly from `index.html`.
+No build step is required.
+- If you later add a build step (for example a bundler), update `publish_dir` in the workflow to point to the build output directory.